 2. Compare Cash Back Credit Cards

-If you have a strong borrowing history, a general credit card with a great rewards offer is likely your best bet.
+If you have a strong borrowing history, a general card with great rewards for your family and unique needs is likely your best bet.

 3. Get Gas With Your Groceries